Korea Pension Refund Guide: Claiming Your NPS Lump Sum When Leaving

 Tax on the refund

 In your home country: Whether you owe additional tax on the refund in your home country depends on your home country's tax rules and your tax treaty with Korea.
 US citizens should check IRS rules for foreign pension refunds.
-Generally, if Korean tax was withheld, you can claim a foreign tax credit.
+If Korean tax was withheld, you can generally claim a foreign tax credit.

 Useful contacts